UK leader brings her ailing Brexit deal back to Parliament

-LONDON (AP) — The British government is bringing its little-loved Brexit deal back to Parliament, a month after postponing a vote on the agreement to stave off near-certain defeat.
+LONDON (AP) — The British government was bringing its little-loved Brexit deal back to Parliament on Wednesday, a month after postponing a vote on the agreement to stave off near-certain defeat.

-Lawmakers are beginning five days of debate Wednesday on the agreement with the European Union setting out the terms of Britain’s departure from the bloc on March 29.
+Lawmakers were beginning five days of debate on the agreement with the European Union setting out the terms of Britain’s departure from the bloc on March 29.

-A vote, initially slated for December, is scheduled for Jan.
+A vote, initially slated for mid-December, is now scheduled for Jan.
 15.

-But opposition remains strong from both pro-Brexit and pro-EU U.K. lawmakers.
-Brexiteers are urging the government to ramp up preparations for leaving the EU without a deal.
+Prime Minister Theresa May had promised to seek reassurances from the EU on the most contentious issue, the status of the Northern Ireland-Ireland border.
+But the bloc refuses to reopen the agreement, and opposition to the negotiated deal remains strong from both pro-Brexit and pro-EU lawmakers in Britain.

 Most Read Business Stories